adamgulyas/cloud-unsupervised-learning/README.md

 ### Run

-Use Jupyter Lab, Google Colab, or any other Jupyter Notebook editor to run the code.
+Run the program using your Jupyter Notebook editor of choice.